 Is this program right for you?

-Designed with the working professional in mind, the Master of Science in Statistics – Data Science Option (MS-DS) from UW-Madison enables graduates to move into leadership roles in their organizations or move laterally and upward into other roles.
+The Master of Science in Statistics – Data Science Option (MS-DS) from UW-Madison combines a background in statistical theory, methods and practice related to data science with communication skills to train a new generation of leaders who will use data effectively for planning and decision making.
+The program enables graduates to move into leadership roles in their organizations or move laterally and upward into other roles.

 Leveraging the power of statistical thinking will prepare to you to put data into context and communicate its meaning to others.
 You will build analytical, reasoning, and communication skills in realistic strategic planning sessions.
 As a result, the MS-DS will provide you with strong skills in working in teams of professionals and business leaders and in leading discussions grounded in data reasoning.